 We recognise that children's mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.
 The Department for Education (DfE) recognises that: "in order to help their children succeed; schools have a role to play in supporting them to be resilient and mentally healthy".
-Schools can be a place for children and young people to experience a nurturing and supportive environment that has the potential to develop self-esteem and give positive experiences for overcoming adversity and building resilience.
+Schools can be a place for children and young people to experience a nurturing and supportive environment that has the potential to develop selfesteem and give positive experiences for overcoming adversity and building resilience.
 This applies equally to all areas of learning and activities.

-With this in mind we strive to develop self-esteem and resilience in all our pupils via a range of measures including use of the 'My Happymind' programme which teaches children the science behind behaviour and emotions.
+With this in mind, we strive to develop self-esteem and resilience in all of our pupils via a range of measures.
 By teaching pupils the skills to increase their awareness of their own emotional health and well-being, this will in turn help them to be in control of their own emotions and consequently be mindful of others.